Open-source indications & warning (I&W) intelligence

 Signals we track

-Local language media before global pickup
+Local-language media before global intelligence pickup

-Airspace restrictions and closures
+Airspace restrictions, NOTAMs, and sudden closures

 Social chatter in low-visibility channels